 The red, solid curve is the actual sag.
 The blue, dotted curve shows the first order component, whose drop in voltage is determined by the increase in current demand and the characteristics of the power transformer and rectifier.
 The time period over which the sag takes place depends mostly on the size of the choke and filter capacitors.
 The JCM800's larger filter reacts more slowly.
 The black, dashed curve shows the second-order transient, which is caused by the interaction of the choke with the capacitors on either side.
 This transient is more prominent and decays less quickly in the JCM800.

-The JCM800 derives negative feedback from the 4-ohm output transformer tap instead of the Model 1987's 8-ohm tap.
-It also raises the feedback resistor connecting it to the phase inverter from 47k to 100k.
-Both factors combine to lower negative feedback by a factor of 3.2
+The JCM800 derives negative feedback from the 4Ω output transformer tap instead of the Model 1987's 8Ω tap.
+It also increases the value of the feedback resistor connecting it to the phase inverter: from 47kΩ to 100kΩ.
+Both factors combine to lower negative feedback by a factor of three.3